-The "Sound Based Microinterventions" project, led by Authentic Leadership researcher Kasia Głowicka, is a two-year research initiative aimed at developing a toolbox of arts-based micro-exercises to empower students.
+The "Sound Based Microinterventions" project, led by Authentic Leadership researcher Kasia Głowicka, is a two-year research initiative aimed at developing a toolkit of arts-based micro-exercises to empower students.
 These exercises enhance personal skills like self-awareness and connection to surroundings, bridging the gap between students' professional knowledge and real-world application.

 The project highlights the importance of essential personal skills, including emotional intelligence, resilience, and interpersonal connections.
 By integrating arts-based micro-exercises, such as music, movement, and visual arts, into daily routines, students can easily incorporate these structured activities into their lives.